For Tim Sweeney, advancing Epic means racing into AR and VR

 At first blush this short film might not be as immediately enticing to game developers as the VR editor Epic debuted during GDC last year, but if you pick apart how the tech demo works it suggests some intriguing potential for future augmented-reality game design.

-While computer-animated simulacrums of cars, scenes and characters have been common in film for decades, they're usually done in post-production.
+While computer-animated simulacrums of cars, scenes, and characters have been common in film for decades, they're usually done in post-production.
 In Epic's tech demo, however, a machine running UE4 was fed live video feeds and positional data from the Blackbird's Arraiy tracking system; the engine was then used to render the virtual cars and integrate them directly into the shot in real-time, creating what Sweeney calls "final pixels" as the video is being produced.

 "It's just become possible, this capability of rendering final-quality pixels in real-time, with a photo-realistic level of quality," says Sweeney.
-"Offline photo-real rendering has always been possible; its been done for more than 20 years now, in movies.
+"Offline photo-real rendering has always been possible; it's been done for more than 20 years now, in movies.
 And a lot of people have been using game engines for prototyping and preproduction in films and all these other uses where they rough something out in-engine, then recreate it in professional tools outside the engine.
 But now we're seeing it finally come together with Unreal producing final-quality photo-realistic pixels in real-time."

 He and Libreri went on to note they only recently learned that Lucasfilm experimented with using Unreal Engine 4 to produce real-time graphics effects in its 2016 Star Wars film Rogue One, and actually kept a few shots in the film -- specifically, in a sequence where the leads are moving through an Imperial base in disguise alongside robot companion K2SO.